All Quiet on the Western Front (2022 film)

 Set during World War I, it follows the life of an idealistic young German soldier named Paul Bäumer.
 After enlisting in the German Army with his friends, Bäumer finds himself exposed to the realities of war, shattering his early hopes of becoming a hero as he does his best to survive.
 The film adds a parallel storyline not found in the book, which follows the armistice negotiations to end the war.

 All Quiet on the Western Front premiered at the Toronto International Film Festival on September 12, 2022, and was released to streaming on Netflix on October 28.
-The film received positive reviews from critics, with praise directed towards its tone and faithfulness to the source material's anti-war message.
+The film received positive reviews for its artistry and relevant anti-war message; however, German and Anglophone critics disagreed over the film's faithfulness to Remarque's source material.
 It received a leading 14 nominations at the 76th British Academy Film Awards (winning seven, including Best Film) and nine at the 95th Academy Awards, including Best Picture, and won four: Best International Feature, Best Cinematography, Best Original Score, and Best Production Design.
-The four wins tied All Quiet on the Western Front with Fanny and Alexander (1982), Crouching Tiger, Hidden Dragon (2000), and Parasite (2019) as the most-awarded foreign language film in the Oscars' history.
+The four wins tied All Quiet on the Western Front with Fanny and Alexander (1982), Crouching Tiger, Hidden Dragon (2000), and Parasite (2019) as the most-awarded non-English language film in the Oscars' history.
+It was nominated in twelve categories for the 2023 German Film Awards, and won eight, including Silver Award.